samwisekind/discord-bot-wow-status/README.md

 Features of the bot include:

-* Monitors a realm and posts messages when the status of the realm changes (useful for weekly maintenance)
+* Monitors realms and posts messages when the status of a realm changes (useful for weekly maintenance)
 * Posts a message when daily quests and weekly raids reset

 More features will be added when the APIs relating to features being introduced in _Shadowlands_ are released.